IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

 ### Steps to Deploy (CPD Installation using a Mirror Registry)

-Follow the below stesp for installation using Mirror-registry.
+Follow the below steps for installation using Mirror-registry.

 1. Create a Mirror Registry, follow the steps here [Mirror Registry Creation](./MirrorRegistrySetupForAzure.md).
 2. [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
 Create a Red Hat account if you do not have one.
-3. Convert the pull-secret file to json format by following the below steps.
+3. Convert the pull-secret file to JSON format by following the below steps.

     ```bash
     Make a copy of your pull secret in JSON format: